SalgueroRoci/OCI-Terraform-Modules/README.md

 ### A Brief Intro to Output Variables

 In `modules/vcn` we also have an `outputs.tf` [file](/modules/vcn/outputs.tf).
 We are outputting a variable called `subnet_ocid` which we will use later when we compute an instance.
 This is very helpful, because without the ability to output variables, we would have to run the vcn module, pause to find OCID of the subnet we just created, manually pass it to our compute module, and then run the compute module.
 By outputting the variable, we can run modules one after another even if one module is dependent on another module.
+Terraform will understand there is an implicit dependency between those modules (you cannot yet state explicit dependencies between module).
 We can reference the `subnet_ocid` variable in `main.tf` as `modules.vcn.subnet_ocid`.
 We will use more output variables later in the tutorial.
 Read more about output variables [here](https://www.terraform.io/intro/getting-started/outputs.html)

+Also learn more about dependencies [here](https://www.terraform.io/intro/getting-started/dependencies.html).
+They're also important to know!

 ## Step 2: Creating the Bucket